bouba-scarface/tech-hub/README.md

 ### LICENSING

-This project is licenseced described in the [LICENSE file](./LICENSE.md).
+This project is licenseced as described in the [LICENSE file](./LICENSE.md).